Goodreads ~ Sarah Havenant discovers – when an old friend points it out – that there are two Facebook profiles in her name.

 The writing is in third person perspective with the focus on wherever the action is.
 As a head's up, there is swearing, adult activity and violence.
 Though the story is set in the U.S., it was obvious the author is English because of their use of terms for things ... a North American wouldn't refer to sleeping in as a "lie-in" and wouldn't say "erm" instead of "um.
 As such, it could have been edited better for a North American market considering Sarah is supposed to be an American.
 Plus there was a point where the author got her characters mixed up ...
 Sarah was having a conversation with someone but the wrong name was written.

-This is the first book I've read by this author and I'll check out other books they've written.
+This is the first book I've read by this author and I'll check out other books he's written.